bibblybobblyben/bibblybobblyben.github.io/docs/_posts/2021-06-09-euro2020-model-predictions-groups.markdown

 |0.07|0.14|0.2|**0.23**|0.18|0.15| Croatia | | Czech Republic |**0.24**|0.19|0.22|0.17|0.11|0.05|
 |0.0|0.02|0.09|0.22|0.3|**0.37**| Czech Republic | | England |0.16|0.13|0.16|**0.17**|0.14|0.1|
 |0.07|0.14|0.2|**0.22**|0.18|0.15| Croatia | | Scotland |**0.31**|0.24|0.21|0.14|0.07|0.02|

+Group D contains another one of model's favourites for the tournament, England.
+They are also clear favourites for each game, expected to score highly.
+In the Scotland game, the model has a wide range of uncertainty spreading from 0 goals to 4 goals for England, compared to the nearly 50% chance of Scotland failing to score against England.
+If England start with a win against Croatia as the model believes, they will be in a commanding position to win the group.

+**Croatia** similarly are not expected to struggle against the Czech Republic or Scotland, but the model believes they are a long way behind England so should not expect to take much from that match. **Scotland** and the **Czech Republic** will therefore be battling for third place - the model expects their head to head to be tight, with the Czechs the favourites to win by edging out the low scoring Scots.

 ## Individual fixture odds